jestjs/jest/docs/TutorialReact.md

 export default Link;
 ```

+> Note: Examples are using Function components, but Class components can be tested in the same way.
+See [React: Function and Class Components](https://reactjs.org/docs/components-and-props.html#function-and-class-components). **Reminders** that with Class components, we expect Jest to be used to test props and not methods directly.

 Now let's use React's test renderer and Jest's snapshot feature to interact with the component and capture the rendered output and create a snapshot file:

 ```tsx